Florida Social Work Licensure Requirements

 Professional licensure requires a $100 application fee and a $105 licensing fee.
 Application Packet: (http://floridasmentalhealthprofessions.gov/licensing/).

 Master social workers should have degrees from CSWE-accredited schools and be able to demonstrate coursework in eight specific areas including agency administration, advocacy, and research.

-Three years of post-master experience is required.
+Three years of experience is required; at least two must be post-master.
 If the social worker enrolls in a doctoral program, experience hours earned during this period may be counted.
 The two years of post-master experience may be supervised by a clinical social worker or by a person who meets the education and experience requirements for certification as a CMSW.

 Both clinical and administrative work may be included.
 Rules and forms are available from the Florida Board in Microsoft Word format (http://www.floridahealth.gov/licensing-and-regulation/mental-health/licensing/index.html).

 MCSWs must pass the ASWB’s advance generalist exam.

 If you are still in High School, hold a High School Diploma/GED, or hold a bachelor's degree, check out suggested steps to take along the path to become a Social Worker in Florida.